Daglassen/Thesis_on_ML_for_sales_prediction/README.md

 for delivery.
 Predicting the customer’s demands, assists in inventory management and reduces the risk of stockouts, from the spare part provider’s perspective.
-At the same time, it ensures that the vessel will have the spare parts delivered on time minimizing the risk for the vessel to stay off-hire, from the vessel-owner’s perspective.<br>
+At the same time, it ensures that the vessel will have the spare parts delivered on time minimizing the risk for the vessel to stay off-hire, from the vessel-owner’s perspective.<br> <br>
 Predicting spare parts demand with classic statistical methods is very challenging due to non-normal characteristics that spare part demand possesses.
 In this study, seven machine learning classification models were tested and evaluated, including a Random Forest, an XGBoost classifier and a Neural Network.
 Those three seem to have promising potential.
-These methods were improved by optimizing the thresholds, balancing the weights of the classes and by tuning the hyperparameters.<br>
+These methods were improved by optimizing the thresholds, balancing the weights of the classes and by tuning the hyperparameters.<br> <br>
 The Random Forest is the model that achieved the best score, with the Neural Network, however, being a very good alternative.